-This is one of the most technological advanced night vision scopes available on the market.
-The scope has some unique features which will allow you to record your shots in real time and transfer them to your smartphone, tablet, or computer with the help of a built-in Wi-Fi transmitter.
+This is one of the most technologically advanced night vision scopes available on the market.
+The scope has some unique features which will allow you to record your shots in real-time and transfer them to your smartphone, tablet, or computer with the help of a built-in Wi-Fi transmitter.
 The scope’s camera is able to record at resolutions of 720 p at 60 frames per second, or at 1080 full HD resolution at 30 frames per second.
 Once you record your shot, you can even place it on a map and tag the location, so you can see the shot on an interactive map with all your shooting locations.

 - High-Quality Recording – This scope allows you to record your shot in real-time, and the recording quality is really good.
-You will be able to show the shot to all your family and friends or even upload it on the internet.
+You will be able to show the shot to all your family and friends or even upload it to the internet.

 - Electric Zoom – This scope has an electric zoom, and you will be able to reach the optical 20x range flawlessly in a matter of seconds.

 - Sensible On/Off Switch – The On/Off button is a push and hold type, but unfortunately, when you want to turn the scope off and you keep the button pushed for a second too long, the scope turns back on.
 This can drain your battery very quickly.

 3. Firefield NVRS Gen 1 Night Vision Riflescope

 This first-generation night vision scope has a durable shockproof titanium body and a very powerful infrared illuminator which will enhance your vision and the image details, increasing your viewing range in complete darkness.
 The scope comes with flip-up covers to protect the lenses from the elements and potential accidental scratches.
 The scope’s reticle is red and its brightness can be easily adjusted to fit your environment every time you shoot.
 This scope features a 42mm lens which will collect the light better and offer a clear view of medium and long-range targets.